narath/brigopedia/README.md

 ### Setup calendaring

-We use google calendar (NOTE: these calendars are public), and the PHI widget
+We use google calendar for this, and are working on using an integrated widget

+# Feedback / Ideas / Suggestions

+I'd welcome your thoughts and feedback on this.
+Just post your thoughts in the issues and I should see it there.